 It only took me less than 5 minutes to design it.
 And I’m the farthest thing from a designer!

-You can also add text (choose from hundreds of free fonts or upload your own) and use icons.
+You can also add text to your images (choose from hundreds of free fonts or upload your own) and use icons.

 3. Download!